 Training, qualifications & experience

-I am an Integrative Counsellor, which means that I work with clients in a holistic way, using techniques of Gestalt, Transactional Analysis, CBT and Person-Centred counselling according to the needs of each individual client.
+I am an Integrative Counsellor.
+This means that I work with clients in a holistic way, using techniques from Gestalt, Transactional Analysis, CBT and Person-Centred counselling according to the needs of each individual client.

 I work in private practice and also as a volunteer counsellor at HELP Counselling in Wiltshire.
 I have also worked with Wessex Cancer Trust.